erickmorales3/action-logging/README.md

 # Action Logging - Grails Plugin

-A simple Grails Plugin to store log of controller actions in database including controller name, action name, start-end time, total time (seconds), exceptions, custom messages and more.
+A simple Grails Plugin to save a controller actions log in database, including controller name, action name, start-end time, total time (seconds), exceptions, custom messages and more.

 ## Descripción

-It's specially useful to developers and system administrators, because it stores custom messages, exceptions occurred during runtime including StackTrace messages and execution total time.
-This allows to know application weaknesses and do  corrections before user report.
-In addition offers a tool to assist in aplication security because it allows store the user id resposible of action execution.
+It's specially useful to developers and system administrators, because saves custom messages, exceptions and execution time.
+This allows to know application weaknesses to correct it before user report.
+In addition, it allows to identify the current user to create  a user action history.

 ## Grails Version